junxit/us-congress-code/title-29/chapter-4b/sec-49.md

 # § 49.
 United States Employment Service established

-In order to promote the establishment and maintenance of a national system of public employment offices, the United States Employment Service shall be established and maintained within the Department of Labor.
+In order to promote the establishment and maintenance of a national system of public employment service offices, the United States Employment Service shall be established and maintained within the Department of Labor.

 ## Source credit